udx/wp-stateless/readme.txt

 = Modes =
 * Backup - Upload media files to Google Storage and serve local file urls.
 * CDN - Copy media files to Google Storage and serve them directly from there.
-* Stateless - Store and serve media files with Google Cloud Storage.
+* Stateless - Store and serve media files with Google Cloud Storage only.
 Media files are not stored locally.

 = Features =
 * Setup assistant makes getting started fast and easy.